Delport121/Obsidian_Vault/03 - Research/General/Sensor model.md

 Takes a local map to global map approach
 ## Feature-Based Measurement models
 Models each landmark with its range, bearing and additional information regarding the feature.
 The way in which additional information is displayed can take many forms.
+### Sensor model with known correspondence
+[[Data association problem]] A key problem with range and bearing sensors.
+This problem arises when landmarks cannot be uniquely identified, so that some residual uncertainty exist with regards to the identity of the landmark.

+It is thus useful to introduce a [[Correspondence variable]] between the feature and the landmark in the map.
+The variable is the true identity of an observed feature.

 # References
 - Probabilistic robotics